 The United States, for example, has multiple “reputations” around the globe.

-Europeans tell me that the U.S. is violent, arrogant and offers lots of “fake” smiles.
+Europeans tell me that the U.S. is violent, arrogant, filled with workaholics and offers lots of “fake” smiles.

 It’s certainly true that by contrast Americans are polite and it’s true that violence in the U.S. is greater than a lot of countries.
 The reality is that the U.S. is much less violent than it was 20 years ago.